-The TMF spillway will be maintained during a state of inactivity and allowed to overflow passively.
+The TMF spillway will be maintained during a state of inactivity (see Figure 5-3).
+If the water is deemed to be dischargeable per the ECA guidelines, it will be allowed to overflow to Bagsverd Lake.
+If the water is not dischargeable to the environment, it will be diverted to the open pit (by gravity, given the elevation drop).
 Dam inspections by a qualified engineer will continue.
 It is expected that the tailings pond will provide adequate retention to prevent sediment (tailings) transport.
-If required by water quality, a passive overflow from the reclaim pond to the open pit will be established.